ergo-services/ergo/docs/testing/unit.md

 ```

 A meta shares its parent's journal and its egress is observed as coming from the parent PID, exactly how the runtime routes it. `DeliverMessage`, `Request`, `Inspect`, and `Terminate` drive the matching callbacks, and the state gates apply - `SendResponse` is rejected outside a running callback, just as in production.

+A meta that schedules work with [`SendAfter` or `SendEvery`](../basics/meta-process.md) records the schedule like any other egress, and firing it splits along the same line the runtime draws.
+A tick the meta addressed to itself is delivered by `m.FireTimers()`, into its own `HandleMessage`.
+A heartbeat it addressed to the parent actor belongs to the parent, so `sub.FireTimers()` delivers that one, and `sub.Drain()` carries anything the meta sent the parent outright.

 The meta's outbound calls are stubbed on its own scope, not the parent's: `m.OnSend` and `m.OnSpawnMeta` configure only this meta, and the parent actor's stubs do not reach it.
 As with the actor, a stub must be set before the egress happens, so to shape what the meta does in its own `Init`, prepare it first: `sub.PrepareMeta(...)` builds the meta without running `Init`, you set its stubs, then `m.Run()` runs `Init`. `SpawnMeta` is `PrepareMeta` followed by `Run`.